 Prior to the band’s performance at the House of Blues in Boston, Seether’s drummer John Humphrey sat down with Blast Magazine to discuss the band’s journey through ten albums and countless international shows.

-Blast Magazine: Originally there was another incarnation of the band called “Saron Gas” but some of the members switched out and the name changed to “Seether” in 2002.
-What was the reasoning behind that and how did you come up with the new name?
+Blast Magazine: Originally, the band was called “Saron Gas” but when some of the members were replaced, the name was changed to “Seether” in 2002.
+What was the reasoning behind that decision and where did the name “Seether” come from?

-Blast: The images on the cover of each of your albums really differ in style and idea.
-How do you come up with the titles for these records and how do you choose what picture will be seen on the front of them?
+Blast Magazine: Each of your album covers are very different in style and message.
+How do you come up with the title for each record and how do you choose which picture will be seen on the front?

 Humphrey: A lot of the art ideas and imagery come from ideas Shaun [Morgan] has.
 These ideas are, sometimes, based on over-all vibe of an album.
 On the recent album Isolate and Medicate, Shaun described some ideas to our guitarist, Bryan Wickmann.
 Bryan then painted and developed the front cover.